kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 #### Using a Cloud Run secret to retrieve data from a Google Sheets document

-This app retrieves data from a Google Sheets file called 'Hourly VA Weather Data'; it's located at https://docs.google.com/spreadsheets/d/17aDJ3mg49-n0IEnDgN7ZB85pO87fiUpkZPULYDB8dmo/edit?usp=sharing; this file gets updated on an hourly basis by a laptop running updatintg_online_spreadsheets.py within the Updating Online Spreadsheets section of Python for Nonprofits.
+This app retrieves data from a Google Sheets file called 'Hourly VA Weather Data'; it's located at https://docs.google.com/spreadsheets/d/17aDJ3mg49-n0IEnDgN7ZB85pO87fiUpkZPULYDB8dmo/edit?usp=sharing .
+This file gets updated on an hourly basis by a laptop running 'updating_online_spreadsheets.py' within the Updating Online Spreadsheets section of Python for Nonprofits.
 (Reference that section for more information about using gspread.)

 In order for the app to connect to that spreadsheet, it retrieves a set of Google service account credentials (which are required for retrieving data from Google Sheets) from a secret stored within a Cloud Run volume.
 I referenced https://cloud.google.com/run/docs/configuring/services/secrets in the process of enabling this functionality.
 Secrets can be accessed by Cloud Run either through a path to a volume or through an environment variable; although I chose the former, the latter might actually be more straightforward to set up.

-In order to get this code to work, you'll want to follow the same steps shown within the above link to add your own service account to Cloud Run.
+In order to get this code to work on your end, you may first need to create your own copy of this Google Sheets file (so that you can share it with your own service account).
+You'll then need to follow the same steps shown within the above link to add your own service account to Cloud Run.
 You'll also need to make sure that your compute service account has been granted the Secret Manager Secret Accessor role.
 More information about that step can be found at https://cloud.google.com/secret-manager/docs/manage-access-to-secrets .

 If you decide to access your secret through a volume, you can find the path to enter within your code by clicking on your Cloud Run service; selecting 'Edit & Deploy New Revision'; and clicking on 'VOLUME MOUNTS' within the Edit Container menu.
 The path to use within your code (in my case, '/svcacctsecret/kjb3server_service_account' was listed under 'Mount path.'